 Burger Patties:

-- In a large mixing bowl, break apart ground lamb pieces as you place them into the bowl.
-Sprinkle other burger seasoning ingredients over ground lamb including grated garlic, lemon zest, ground thyme, dried oregano and smoked paprika.
+- In a large mixing bowl, break apart the 1 pound ground lamb pieces as you place them into the bowl.
+Sprinkle the grated 1 clove garlic, ½ teaspoon lemon zest, ¼ teaspoon ground thyme, 1 teaspoon dried oregano ½ teaspoon smoked paprika and 1/2 teaspoon ground black pepper over the meat.
 Toss to combine being careful to not overwork the mix.

-- Divide into 4 sections and form into patties.
+- Divide the meat mixture into 4 sections and form into patties.
 Create a well in the center of each and place onto parchment or wax paper.
 Chill for 1 hour or place in the freezer for 15 minutes to let them congeal.

 - Heat grill to medium.
-Coat grates with oil.
+Coat grates with a neutral oil.

-- Grill on each side for 4-5 minutes or until internal temperature reaches 135 degrees.
+- Grill on each side for 4-5 minutes or until internal temperature reaches 135°F.

-- Remove and allow to rest for at least 5 minutes before assembling the burger.
+- Remove the patties and allow to rest for at least 5 minutes before assembling the burger.

 Mint Lemon Yogurt Sauce:

-- While patties are chilling, whip together the yogurt sauce by combining Greek yogurt, minced mint, lemon zest and Kosher salt in a bowl.
+- While the patties are chilling, whisk together the ½ cup plain Greek yogurt, minced 1 teaspoon mint, ½ teaspoon lemon zest and ¼ teaspoon coarse Kosher salt in a bowl.
 After mixing, place in the fridge to chill until ready to assemble.
 This can be made up to 24 hours in advance.

 Assembly: